'At Chroma we provide a multidisciplinary approach'

 Where does the pioneering research on neurologic music therapy come from?

 The benefits of music therapy have been recognised for more than 70 years and, in the UK, it is a recognised Allied Health Profession however Dr Michael Thaut is widely acknowledged as the “Creator of Neurologic Music Therapy”.
 Dr Thaut’s work in this area is renowned as having brought a new clinical and systematic approach to its use in neurology.
 His research in brain function and music has focused on neurologic rehabilitation of key cognitive and motor functions, frequently enabling those affected by issues such as strokes and brain injuries to make significant strides towards recovery.
 Dr Thaut’s work over the last few decades has had a dramatic impact and influence on the growth in stature of NMT within clinical environments.
 There are 100s of studies highlighting the efficacy of NMT across brain injuries; for example a Randomised Control Trial in 1997 found that NMT was more effective that physiotherapy alone in gait rehabilitation.
 More recent studies have concluded that by increasing walking speed by only 10cm per second, a 7% reduction in the risk of falling can be made.
-Put this two finding together, and you see why NMT is such a breakthrough treatment.
+Put these two finding together, and you see why NMT is such a breakthrough treatment.

 Tell us about Chroma’s work with children and young people.